guilhermewebdev/crypt-cashier/plan/behavior.md

     - When it happens, my debit was finished
     - If I transfer more than necessary, the surplus is refunded
     - If I transfer less than necessary, I'm notified with missing value
+- Since I am an admin
+  - I can configure the service
+    - I can set the main wallet
+      - it's the wallet that all the finished payments will be redirected
+    - I can set the pass phrase for temporary wallets
+    - I can configure if automatic refund is enabled